VeryLittleGravitas/CredibilityProblem/README.md

 # Very Little Gravitas

-We helped found California's first digital service, the [California Child Welfare Digital Service](https://cwds.ca.gov/).
+We helped found the [California Child Welfare Digital Service](https://cwds.ca.gov/), California's first Digital Service, and we're helping the State transform digital delivery.

-We transform digital delivery.
+Now we're working with others to do the same.

 We have expertise in: